spisakt/RPN-signature/index.md

 ## Inputs

 This "research product" allows making predictions on the individual's pain sensitivity based on their resting-state fMRI measutrements.
-To calculate the prediction, you need an additional input, the T1-weighted anatomical images.
+For the image preprocessing step, the T1-weighted anatomical images are additionally needed.

 The predictive model should be robust for variations in imaging sequences.
 Neverthless, we have the following suggestions (which shouldn't be hard to meet):